 Neglected Actions Create Chain Reactions

-But dad starts wasting precious morning time doing anything but those two chores under his responsibility.
-As the rest of the family members go to have breakfast, the equipment they need is still inside the dishwasher.
-Everyone tries to get what they need directly from the machine, and dad tries to complete his unfinished task at that (very inopportune) time.
+But Dad starts wasting precious morning time doing something other than those two chores under his responsibility.
+As the rest of the family members get up and want breakfast, the equipment they need is still inside the dishwasher.
+Therefore, everyone tries to get what they need directly from the machine.
+Dad tries to complete his unfinished tasks at that (very inopportune) time.

 Everyone trips over the dishwasher’s open door and steps over a wet kitchen floor.
 It turns out the stuff coming out of the washer is still wet because the dishwasher is a piece of junk, and no one has bothered to replace it or call for repair service.
 So, the floor is now a mess that will require mopping with cleaner instead of a piece of towel paper to dry some water.

-Do not forget the dog that has not eaten.
+Remember the dog that has yet to eat.
 The poor thing is in the middle of it all and pretty hungry.
 Dad knows he should have fed the dog and starts mixing the stuff into her bowl.
 He takes up considerable counter space to complete the task while others deal with their breakfast in the reduced counter space left.

-But everyone has responsibilities and places to go – delaying breakfast is not necessarily an option.
+But everyone has responsibilities and places to go – delaying breakfast is not an option.

-Often the action is not taken, or a decision is left unmade because we forget and not necessarily because we run away from it purposely.
-But that is yet another consequence of delaying or postponing.
-Like that alarm in the iPhone to remind you of your noon pills, for example.
+Take that alarm on your iPhone that reminds you of your noon pills, for example.
 Can you count the times it has gone off, and you have ignored it, thinking you will take care of it in five minutes?
-Hours later, you realize you did not take your pills.
+Then, hours later, you realize you did not take your pills.

 A Nourishing Home

-When all household members understand and accept the home systems and perform their duties on time, no chore becomes too big to accomplish.
-Such home works efficiently, keeps the chaos at bay, improves family relationships, and enhances the positive energy flow.
+Every chore becomes manageable when all household members understand and accept the home systems and perform their duties on time.
+As a result, such a home efficiently keeps the chaos at bay, improves family relationships, and enhances the positive energy flow.
 It is a nourishing, supportive, and efficient place.

 Does this ring a bell?
-Observe these patterns in your life for about a week – on the big things and the seemingly insignificant ones.
+Observe these patterns in your life for about a week – on the significant and seemingly insignificant things.
 You will probably see the cause/effect of delayed decisions and observe their ripple effect in your life.
 You will make amazing discoveries!